scrapy/scrapy/docs/intro/tutorial.rst

-This spider will start from the main page, it will follow all the links to the authors pages calling the ``parse_author`` callback for each of them, and also the paginations links too with the ``parse`` callback as we saw before.
+This spider will start from the main page, it will follow all the links to the authors pages calling the ``parse_author`` callback for each of them, and also the pagination links too with the ``parse`` callback as we saw before.

 The ``parse_author`` callback defines a helper function to extract and cleanup the data from a CSS query and yields the Python dict with the author data.

-Another interesting this spider demonstrates is that, even if there are many quotes from the same author, we don't need to worry about visiting the same page multiple times because Scrapy by default filters out duplicated requests to URLs already visited, avoiding the problem of hitting servers too much because of a programming mistake.
+Another interesting thing this spider demonstrates is that, even if there are many quotes from the same author, we don't need to worry about visiting the same author page multiple times.
+By default, Scrapy filters out duplicated requests to URLs already visited, avoiding the problem of hitting servers too much because of a programming mistake.
 This can be configured by the setting :setting:`DUPEFILTER_CLASS`.

 .. note::